eclipse-che4z/che-che4z-lsp-for-hlasm/docs/Build-instructions.md

 Prerequisites
 -------------

-In order to build the project on any platform, following software needs to be installed:
+In order to build the project on any platform, the following software needs to be installed:

 -   CMake 3.10 or higher